-The mission of David’s Legacy Foundation is to eliminate cyber and other bullying, of children and teens, through education, legislation, and legal action.
+The mission of David’s Legacy Foundation is to eliminate cyber and other forms of bullying of children and teens through education, legislation, and legal resources.

 Educate today with a speaker on cyberbullying